Bitcoin Adoption: What Exactly is a Legal Tender?

 3. Fast and Cheap Transactions: If we speak of transaction speed and costs, Bitcoin is one of the fastest and cheapest ways to transact value anywhere in the world, thanks to Lightning Network.

 4. Easily Accessible to All: According to the World Bank, more than 1.7 billion adults globally are devoid of traditional banking services.
 It’s no surprise that a majority of these unbanked people are from developing countries across Asia, Africa, and Latin America.
 Adopting Bitcoin as a legal tender can offer an easier alternative to opening bank accounts in order to make banking services available to them.
-That’s because anyone with a smartphone can access and use Bitcoin-related services.
+That’s because anyone with a smartphone can buy Bitcoin, access and use related services.

 5. On Track to Becoming Green: It’s true.
 Bitcoin does consume energy equivalent to a small country and its energy demand is expected to only go up from here.
 But what’s noteworthy is that more Bitcoin proponents are starting to rely on renewable sources of energy.
 If we are to trust some vague estimates, anywhere between 30% to 60% of the energy consumed by Bitcoin comes from renewable resources.